Personal Information About Darren Sammy

 Darren Sammy early career

-At the age of 17 Darren Sammy made his List A debut match on 2 nd October 2001, he was playing in the Red Stripe Bowl against Jamaica for the Northern Windward Islands.
-In his debut match he bowled nine overs but couldn’t successful to take the wicket but he made 25 runs and run out and his team was also loss the match.
-Sammy played three matches for his team and he was the 2 nd highest run scorer in his team, he made 90 runs in three matches and took just 1 wicket.
+At the age of 17 Darren Sammy made his List A debut match on 2nd October 2001, he was playing in the Red Stripe Bowl against Jamaica for the Northern Windward Islands.
+In his debut match, he bowled nine overs but couldn’t succeed to take the wicket but he made 25 runs and run out and his team was also lost the match.
+Sammy played three matches for his team and he was the 2nd highest run scorer in his team, he made 90 runs in three matches and took just 1 wicket.
 In 2002 Under-19 World Cup Sammy was selected for this world cup, this world cup was held in New Zealand.
 Sammy made 22 runs and took 3 wickets.

 After returning from the Under-19 World Cup, New Zealand, Sammy was selected to attend the Shell Cricket Academy at the St. George’s University Grenada in the same year 2002.

 On 31 st January 2003, Darren Sammy made his first-class debut against Barbados for the Windward Islands in the Carib Beer Cup 2002-2003.
 Sammy was batting at number seven and he scored no runs before Sammy being dismissed by the bowler Sulieman Benn in his first innings.
-But in his second innings he scored 25 runs and again falling to Sulieman Benn.
-In this match Sammy bowled 6 overs but couldn’t successful to take the wicket.
-In the same world cup Sammy played further match and again out for a duck and failed to take the wicket.
+But in his second innings, he scored 25 runs and again falling to Sulieman Benn.
+In this match, Sammy bowled 6 overs but couldn’t succeed to take the wicket.
+In the same world cup, Sammy played further match and again out for a duck and failed to take the wicket.
 In his second match he recorded his maiden first-class century, Sammy scored 53 runs from 70 deliveries and he was dismissed by the spin bowler Mahendra Nagamootoo.